the-impossible/Oyiche-School/README.md

 - `templates/` - HTML templates for views across the system static/ - CSS, JavaScript, and images

-**Setup & Installation**
+## Setup & Installation

-Requirements
+# Requirements

-Python 3.10+
+- Python 3.10+
-Django 4.0+
+- Django 4.0+
-MySQL
+- MySQL
-Steps
+- Steps
-Clone the Repository
+- Clone the Repository

 **License**
-This project is licensed under the MIT License.
+This project is licensed under the OYICHE-TECH License.